Best Places to Get a Sweet Treat in Santa Cruz

 One of the best ways to find art in Santa Cruz is to simply go for a walk.
 You don’t even have to pick a specific direction—you’ll discover murals, sculptures, public installations, and live performances just hiding in plain sight.
 If you do want to get serious and strategic about seeing everything though, check out the city’s Public Walking Tour.
 Compiled by Santa Cruz CityArts, a public art advocacy and support organization, the self-guided tour features everything from painted utility boxes to giant, mind-boggling installations.

 In your quest for art in Santa Cruz, try your best to stay attentive.
 That’s because even a brief slip in concentration might cause you to miss a community staple plastered all over town.
-An electric blue hand seemingly severed below the wrist reaches out, fingers bent, sporting a grimacing smile—complete with a bright red tongue and set of teeth—emerges from its palm.
-If you’re an avid follower of skate culture, you’ll know exactly what this is, but if you’re new to this eclectic art scene; you’re looking at the Screaming Hand.
+A brilliant red tongue and set of fangs erupt from the palm of an electric blue hand that seems to have been severed below the wrist.
+The fingers are bent, and the hand displays a grimacing grimace.
+You're staring at the Screaming Hand if you're new to this varied art movement; if you're an experienced skate culture fan, you'll know precisely what this is.

-Created in 1985 by Santa Cruz graphics artist Jim Phillips, the howling appendage which has been plastered on t-shirts, skateboards, and stickers all over the world celebrated its 30th birthday recently.
+The wailing limb, which has been featured on t-shirts, skateboards, and stickers worldwide since its creation in 1985 by Santa Cruz graphics designer Jim Phillips, just celebrated its 30th birthday.
 Pay a visit to the Santa Cruz Museum of History and Art to see the original in an eye-popping exhibition—there’s no better time to gawk at a severed hand than the build-up to Halloween season.

 Museums are there for you to learn about technique and excellence, but street art is where you really see the culture that defines Santa Cruz.
 With roots deeply ingrained in all things creative, the county is highlighted in splashes of colors, geometric patterns, and talent that goes beyond your comprehension.
 From the historic downtown to the quieter South County, get ready to feast your eyes on the incomparable Santa Cruz wall art.

-Collaborating with artist and activist Abi Mustapa, Santa Cruz became the first city in the nation to paint a Black Lives Matter mural, completed by community volunteers.
-The mural can permanently be found on Center Street in front of City Hall in Downtown Santa Cruz.
+Santa Cruz became the first city in the country to paint a Black Lives Matter mural, with community volunteers working alongside artist and activist Abi Mustapa.
+In Downtown Santa Cruz, the painting is permanently located on Center Street in front of City Hall.

 When in need of a facelift, the Santa Cruz Museum of Art and History decided Thomas Campbell is the man for the job.
 He received a grant to transform a blank wall into a decorative installation and landed on this quilt-piece idea that stitched together different aspects of the Santa Cruz community.